Search Field Guide

 Management

-No known active management is ongoing for Nelson's Sharp-tailed Sparrows in the state.
+No known active management is ongoing for Nelson's Sparrows in the state.
 Conservation Reserve Program practices may provide large blocks of suitable habitat for this species in northeastern Montana.

 • Berkey, G., R. Crawford, S. Galipeau, D. Johnson, D. Lambeth, and R. Kreil.
 1993.
 A review of wildlife management practices in North Dakota: effects on nongame bird populations and habitats.
 Report submitted to Region 6.
 U.S. Fish and Wildlife Service, Denver, CO.
 51 pp.

 • Bownan, C.W.
 1904.
-Nelson's Sharp-tailed Sparrow in North Dakota.
+Nelson's sharp-tailed sparrow in North Dakota.
 Auk 21:385-386.

 • Breckenridge, W.J.
 1930.
-Breeding of Nelson's Sparrow (AMMOSPIZA NELSONI) with special reference to Minnesota.
+Breeding of Nelson's Sparrow (Ammospiza nelsoni) with special reference to Minnesota.
 Occasional Paper of the Museum of Natural History, University of Minnesota 3:29-38.

 • Breckenridge, W.J., and W. Kilgore.
 1929.
 Nelson's Sparrow nesting in Minnesota.
 Auk 46:548.

-• Byrd, M. A., and D. W. Johnston.
+• Byrd, M.A. and D.W.
+Johnston.
 1991.
 Birds.
-Pages 477-537 in K. Terwilliger, coordinator.
-Virginia's endangered species: proceedings of a symposium.
-McDonald and Woodward Publ.
-Co., Blacksburg, Virginia.
+In: K. Terwilliger, coord.
+Virginia's endangered species: proceedings of a symposium. p.
+477-537.
+McDonald and Woodward Publishing Company, Blacksburg, Virginia.

 • DeBenedictus, P. A. 1995.
 Sharp-tailed sparrow: a parable of field ornithology.
 Birding 27(4):312-314.